soxueren/atsd/installation/vmware.md

 ![](images/ram1.png "ram")

 ​6.
-Under Network Adapter select Bridged, if the virtual machine does not start with this setting, then change this setting to Host-only.
+Under Network Adapter select Bridged.
+If the virtual machine does not start with this setting, then change this setting to Host-only.
-Click on Advanced and generate a new MAC address for the VM.
+Click on Advanced and generate a new MAC address for the virtual machine.

 ![](images/mac.png "mac")